Kuuuube/Misc_Scripts/scripts_and_programs/terminal_and_shell_config/README.md

     Enter `$PROFILE` in powershell to get the profile directory.
 If the directory does not exist, create it.

-- You may need to set the execution policy for powershell.
-To set it to unrestricted, use: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`.
+- If your powershell execution policy does not allow the script, you can it to unrestricted using: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`.

+- You may also need to allow the file with `Unblock-File $PROFILE`.

 ## Other shells